 I made a little research about rice puddings and was surprised to find out that rice pudding is a dessert enjoyed by people of different cultures all over the world, and it is made by combining rice with a sweetener and other ingredients often including milk.

 Recipes can greatly vary even within a single country.
 The dessert can be boiled or baked.
 Different types of puddings vary depending on preparation methods and the ingredients selected.
 The following ingredients are regularly found in rice puddings.

-Milk; (whole milk, coconut milk, cream or evaporated)
+Milk: (whole milk, coconut milk, condensed sweetened milk, heavy cream or evaporated milk),

-Sweetener; (sugar, brown sugar, honey, sweetened condensed milk, fruit or syrups)
+Sweetener: (sugar, brown sugar, honey, sweetened condensed milk, fruit or syrups, stevia etc)

 Eggs are also included;

 Some days back I wrote about dolmades and memories came back from my school years in Cyprus.
 Writing about rice pudding today brought some distant memories during the three years when I used to go to elementary school in London.